fernandoseguim/powerShell-Docs.pt-br/gallery/overview.md

----
-ms.date: 06/12/2017
-contributor: JKeithB
-ms.topic: conceptual
-keywords: galeria,powershell,cmdlet,psgallery,psget
-title: A Galeria do PowerShell ms.openlocfilehash: cffb2f0182ffe9072f9fbbc7f4cdfcf28de276db ms.sourcegitcommit: e9ad4d85fd7eb72fb5bc37f6ca3ae1282ae3c6d7
+ e --- ms.date:  06/12/2017 colaborador: JKeithB palavras-chave: galeria,powershell,cmdlet,psgallery,psget título:  A Galeria do PowerShell
-ms.translationtype: HT
-ms.contentlocale: pt-BR
-ms.lasthandoff: 05/10/2018
 ---
 # <a name="the-powershell-gallery"></a>A Galeria do PowerShell